-- the general education requirement in the arts and humanities - electives
+- the general education requirement in the arts and humanities - ♦ electives studies curriculum

-Additionally, courses in German, Italian, Japanese, Korean, Spanish, and Arabic may be applied as appropriate toward a major or minor in East Asian studies
+Additionally, courses in German, Italian, Japanese, Korean, Spanish, and Arabic may be applied as appropriate toward

-- an AA in General Studies with foreign language area studies curriculum - a certificate in foreign language area studies
+An AA in General Studies with foreign language area

+♦ a certificate in foreign language area studies

-Courses in Chinese, Japanese, and Korean may be applied as appropriate toward
+Courses in Chinese, Japanese, and Korean may be applied as appropriate toward before enrolling.
+You should also take the placement exam if you have oral proficiency in a language and wish instruction in writing that same language.